STUDY JAPANESE AT ULETHBRIDGE

 Want to study one of the most interesting languages in the world?
 Something different, challenging and COOL?
 Fascinated by all things Japanese?
 Absolutely love the geeky cool factor of Manga, Anime, Ninja, Otaku, Karaoke, Video Games, CosPlay, Martial Arts, J-Pop and J-drama?
 Or are you into Japanese culture, film, business, literature and history?
 Then you are a perfect candidate for Japanese language classes!

-People think that Japanese is an uncommonly spoken language.
+People think that Japanese is an uncommonly spoken language and that Japan is fairly insignificant on the world scene.
 Nothing could be further from the truth.
-Japan is a significant player on the world scene.

 - Japanese is the ninth most commonly spoken language in the world and the fifth most studied language in universities and colleges across North America.